MicrosoftDocs/winrt-api/windows.media/videoframe_type.md

 Gets a string indicating the type of video data the video frame contains.

 ## -property-value
-A string indicating the type of audio data the video frame contains.
+A string indicating the type of video data the video frame contains.

 ## -remarks